YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRINTEGRITY, Database ffff potentially contains spanning nodes or data encrypted with two different keys

 MUPIP Error: MUPIP EXTRACT cannot run because the database file ffff might contain spanning nodes or be partially encrypted with a particular key.
-Proceeding in such a situation on a live database could result in data corruption.
+Proceeding on a live database in such a situation could result in data corruption.

-Action: Reformat the data to contain no spanning nodes, let MUPIP REORG -ENCRYPT complete the (re)encryption of the database, or reissue the MUPIP EXTRACT command with a -FREEZE qualifier to acquire stand-alone access for the duration of the procedure.
-As a final resort, use an -OVERRIDE qualifier to proceed on a live database that either contains spanning nodes or is undergoing (re)encryption.
-YottaDB highly discourages using the -OVERRIDE qualifier unless the database is quiescent.
+Action: If you encounter this error while running MUPIP EXTRACT with -FORMAT="BINARY", re-run the command with the -FREEZE qualifier.
+MUPIP EXTRACT requires -FREEZE to acquire stand-alone access to produce a consistent copy of the data.
+However, not using -FREEZE when you request a MUPIP EXTRACT may produce a loadable, if inconsistent output.
+If you encountered this error while running MUPIP EXTRACT with ZWR or GO format, it is likely that your database is encrypted with more than one key; with BINARY output it may be multiple keys or spanning node data.
+If the issue is a key change, run MUPIP REORG -ENCRYPT to complete the encryption of the database.
+As a final resort, you may use an -OVERRIDE qualifier to proceed on a live database that either contains spanning nodes or is undergoing (re)encryption.
+Although EXTRACT -OVERRIDE may produce text for analysis, the result is not suitable as input for MUPIP LOAD and YottaDB highly discourages using -OVERRIDE.

 -------------------------
 EXTSRCLIN